Product Reviews ➜ Living Room ➜ Couch Covers

 What to look for in a non toxic couch cover:

-The main 2 things to be cautious about when shopping for a less toxic couch cover are waterproofing and non-slip features.
+The main 2 things to be cautious about when shopping for a less toxic couch cover are waterproofing, non-slip, anti-pill and other proprietary “fabric technology” features.
+Look for these healthier options instead.

-• Non toxic waterproof couch covers: even when made with natural fibers, PFAS-based waterproof coatings can be added, making the couch cover an unhealthy and non-sustainable choice.
-If water resistance is important to you, an OEKO TEX certified polyester filling will help repel water and is safer for you than PFAS coatings.
+Non-toxic waterproof couch covers: even when made with natural fibers, PFAS-based waterproof coatings can be added, making the couch cover an unhealthy and non-sustainable choice.
+If water resistance is important to you, an OEKO TEX certified polyester cover will help repel water and is safer for you than PFAS coatings.

 I can’t get an organic upholstery couch because I have kids or pets.
 What should I do?